Woman traveler using smartphone with Airalo eSIM in a European city

 Three years into using Airalo, and after writing this Airalo review, my overall experience has been solidly positive.

-That said, I’ve had a few moments where the eSIM didn’t connect properly on a particular phone, and I needed to contact support.
+That said, I’ve had a few moments where the eSIM didn’t connect properly on a particular phone, and I needed to contact customer support.

 eSIM Pros and Cons